- Tech Transfer

 - Manage: Grow the business and optimize performance.

 - Prosper: Celebrating and perpetuating the firm’s impact on personal, local, and global ecosystems.

 Who Is Behind It?

-The BOSS Mentor Program is offered free of charge and without any equity or other contractual obligations with the startup company.
+The EMPIRE Mentor Program is offered free of charge and without any equity or other contractual obligations with the startup company.
 It is a free, voluntary, community-based program organized by Rensselaer Polytechnic Institute in cooperation with the Center for Economic Growth (CEG).
 Its goal is to develop a corps of committed and engaged mentors who provide support for high-technology startups throughout Tech Valley and beyond.

-BMP is coordinated and managed through the Rensselaer Emerging Ventures Ecosystem Accelerator Laboratory (REVEAL) under the leadership of Esther Vargas.
+EMP is coordinated and managed through the Rensselaer Emerging Ventures Ecosystem Accelerator Laboratory (REVEAL) under the leadership of Esther Vargas.
 We see the program as a critical component of the continuum of entrepreneurship support available in the Capital Region, to encourage the application of technological research and knowledge to the marketplace.

 Whom Do We Serve?